Acacia beckleri: Distribution and habitat

 Acacia beckleri grows mainly on slopes in shallow soils on the Eyre Peninsula and east to the Olary Ranges, in the Gammon Ranges and Barrier Range in South Australia and near Cobar and Jerilderie in western New South Wales.

 Subspecies megaspherica is only found in South Australia in the Gammon Ranges and Mount Hack, and south through Wilpena Pound.

 Use in horticulture

-This plant can be propagated by seed and probably also cuttings.
+This plant can be propagated by seed and probably also by cuttings.